Modularity of two double covers of ${\mathbb P}^5$ branched along $12$ hyperplanes: Introduction

 \section{Introduction}

-One of the most fundamental problems in number theory is to give formulas for the number of points on a variety over a finite field.
-In the simplest cases, the number of points over $\F_p$ can be expressed in terms of powers of $p$ and Artin symbols expressing the decomposition of $p$ in number fields; however, this is very far from being sufficient in general.
-Most famously, it is now known that isogeny classes of elliptic curves over $\Q$ of conductor $N$ are in bijection with newforms of level $N$ with integer coefficients; the correspondence takes a form with Hecke eigenvalues $a_p$ to an elliptic curve with $p+1-a_p$ points over $\F_p$.
+One of the most fundamental problems in number theory is to give formulas for the number of points on a fixed variety over a varying finite field.
+In the simplest cases, the number of points over~$\F_p$ can be expressed in terms of powers of $p$ and Artin symbols expressing the decomposition of $p$ in number fields; however, this is very far from being sufficient in general.
+Most famously, isogeny classes of elliptic curves over $\Q$ of conductor $N$ are in bijection with newforms of level~$N$ with integer coefficients \cite{bcdt}; the correspondence takes a form with Hecke eigenvalues $a_p$ to an elliptic curve with $p+1-a_p$ points over~$\F_p$.

 In higher dimensions, we cannot expect such a statement to hold for all varieties of a given deformation type, except in very special situations.
-Nevertheless, we would like to find varieties for which the number of points can be expressed in terms of $p$, Artin symbols, and the coefficients of modular forms.
-Perhaps the most interesting case is that in which only a single eigenform of weight $n>2$ is needed and the dimension of the variety is $n-1$.
+Nevertheless, we would like to find varieties for which the number of points can be expressed in terms of powers of $p$, Artin symbols, and the coefficients of modular forms.
+Perhaps the most interesting case is that in which only a single eigenform of weight~$n>2$ is needed and the dimension of the variety is $n-1$.

 In dimension greater than $1$, the most natural candidates for this property are the {\em Calabi-Yau varieties}, which are defined as follows: